-Jingisukan is a Hokkaido speciality dish, where lamb is cooked raw or marinated in a sauce and grilled in a distinctive pan with vegetables such as onions, bean sprouts, peppers and carrots.
-It is eaten in almost all parts of Hokkaido, as well as jingisukan restaurants all across Japan.
+Jingisukan is a Hokkaido specialty dish, where lamb is cooked raw or marinated in a sauce and grilled in a distinctive pan with vegetables such as onions, bean sprouts, peppers, and carrots.
+It is eaten in almost all parts of Hokkaido, as well as Jingisukan restaurants all across Japan.

 It's typically served with a sweet dipping sauce and rice.
 (Keeping with the Hokkaido theme, I also enjoy eating Jingisukan with a refreshing Sapporo beer!)